 Fig 3.
 Coronal mass ejection.

-The so-called white-light corona, visible during a total eclipse (see Figure 1) or with a coronograph, has three components.
+The so-called white-light corona, visible during a total eclipse (Fig 1) or with a coronograph, has three components.
 The faint E corona (emission corona) results from emission lines, including forbidden lines of calcium, iron, and some other elements.
 The K corona (or continuum corona), which is the innermost part of the corona closest to the photosphere, extending to about two solar radii, is caused by sunlight scattering off electrons.
 The F corona (Fraunhofer corona), lying outermost, is caused by sunlight scattering or reflecting off dust in interplanetary space.

 X-rays, too, come from the corona (as well as from solar flares) but not from all parts equally.
 Movies made from X-ray pictures show that the corona is extraordinarily dynamic with an appearance that changes, not only daily but over the course of a solar cycle.
 At solar maximum (the period of greatest activity during the solar cycle) the dominant features are coronal loops and streamers associated with active regions, but at minimum these give way to coronal holes at each pole and a sheet-like structure near the equator.

 A coronal condensation is an area of the Sun's corona that is hotter (up to 4 million K) and denser than its surroundings.
 Coronal condensations are seen at the Sun's limb above sunspot groups and show loop structures that outline magnetic field lines.

-A coronal hole (see Figure 4) is a region of the Sun's corona that appears dark in pictures taken with a coronagraph or during a total solar eclipse, and that shows up as a void in X-ray and extreme ultraviolet images.
+A coronal hole is a region of the Sun's corona that appears dark in pictures taken with a coronagraph or during a total solar eclipse, and that shows up as a void in X-ray and extreme ultraviolet images.
 Coronal holes are of very low density (typically 100 times lower than the rest of the corona) and have an open magnetic field structure; in other words, magnetic field lines emerging from the holes extend indefinitely into space rather than looping back into the photosphere.
 This open structure allows charged particles to escape from the Sun and results in coronal holes being the primary source of the solar wind and the exclusive source of its high-speed component.